marcinwiacek/pl1/project1/postmortem.md

 weak it is - for example modeling things in the gate level requires total other approach than software based.

-After getting some experiences with first model I decided to make summary document postmortem document describing more deeply elements for upcoming version 2.
+After getting some experiences with this model I decided to make summary document postmortem document describing more deeply elements for upcoming version 2.